wookietreiber/meson/docs/markdown/Build-options.md

 Most non-trivial builds require user-settable options.
 As an example a program may have two different data backends that are selectable at build time.
-Meson provides for this by having a option definition file.
+Meson provides for this by having an option definition file.
 Its name is `meson_options.txt` and it is placed at the root of your source tree.